kelmenhorst/quic-censorship/document.md

 QUIC-SNI blocking has very rarely been recorded by OONI data so far (March 23, 2022).
 In most networks where censors use SNI-blocking for TCP-based HTTPS, HTTP/3 is not blocked or blocked via IP/[UDP endpoint blocking](#11-udp-endpoint-blocking).
 These findings might confirm that it is not trivial for censors to apply the same SNI strategy to QUIC traffic because of its Initial protection.

 However, starting March 4, 2022, there have been reports from Russia saying that the SNI was used in some networks to filter HTTP/3 traffic (https://ntc.party/t/http-3-quic/1823, https://github.com/net4people/bbs/issues/108).
-I was unable to find a vantage point in Russia but further research needs to investigate how Russia censors HTTP/3.
+Further research needs to investigate how Russia censors HTTP/3.

 ## 2. Interference methods